Lifeboat Buildings

 We have been working with WREMO to ensure they consider how their advice and resources match the realities of apartment living.
 For example, WREMO is drafting an emergency guide specifically tailored for residents in apartment buildings and we will be facilitating input from residents so that it fits the needs,

-If you live in an inner-city apartment building & are interested in knowing more about our Lifeboat Buildings project - please do contact us because we’d love to have a coffee catchup.
+Please contact us if you live in an inner-city apartment building and/or are interested in knowing more about our Lifeboat Buildings project - we’d love to have a coffee with you about it.

 Partners: